-Seminars are the backbone of the research school.
+Seminars and annual meetings are the backbone of the research school.
 At the seminars the doctoral students meet either physically, for example, at residential sessions, or via the Internet.
-The seminars are organized in series, each running for a year, and we plan to hold four seminars per term.
+The seminars are organized in series, each running for the first and second year.

-Responsibility for the series of seminars will rotate between the three universities.
-The seminars will deal with important parts of a researcher’s work and will build on the active participation of the doctoral students.
-The seminars will have different themes, such as how to write articles, applications, or project plans; how to read and assess scientific articles; ethical reflections about authorship and publication; and discussions of the research situation in general practice and how it can be improved from both national and international perspectives.
-The content of the seminars will be adapted to suit the needs of the group of doctoral students.
+The seminars deals with important parts of a researcher’s work and are buildt on the active participation of the doctoral students.
+The seminars have different themes, such as how to write articles, applications, or project plans; how to read and assess scientific articles; ethical reflections about authorship and publication; and discussions of the research situation in general practice and how it can be improved from both national and international perspectives.
+The content of the seminars are adapted to suit the needs of the group of doctoral students.

-The seminars will mostly be in Swedish but sometimes in English when we bring in foreign teachers.
-The seminar series will also be the basis for obtaining university credits, and for this students are required to be present at more than three-quarters of the seminars.
+The seminars are mostly in Swedish but sometimes in English when we bring in foreign teachers.
+The seminar series the first and second year is the basis for obtaining university credits, and for this students are required to be present at more than three-quarters of the seminars.

 Head teachers the first year are Senior Excecutive Editor of The Lancet, Dr. Stuart Spencer and Professor Simon Griffin, University of Cambridge.